 The modern gun safe has its roots in the 1850s designs of Silas Herring.
-He used thick outer steel, plaster, and thin inner steel to create a fire proof gun storage safe.
+He used thick outer steel, plaster, and thin inner steel to create a fireproof gun storage safe.
 His basic design is still used in fire safes today.
 Some of the materials and filler have improved to meet modern demands.
 But for the ultimate in fire protection double walled steel filled with plaster or cement, is still king.

-Silas Herring fire safe design
+Original Silas Herring fire safe design Modern RSC design

-In all fairness.
-There are still some “real” gun safes made in America.
+In all fairness, there are still some “real” gun safes made in America.
 Amsec makes a few U.L.
 Class TL-30 gun safes and there are some very well made custom safes available.

-As technology advances you would think that gun safe fire ratings would improve.
+As technology advances, you would think that gun safe fire ratings would improve.
 Just the opposite has happened.
 The industry has completely moved away from fireproof gun safe production.
 The U.L.
 RSC classification has nothing to do with fire ratings.
 There is no fire component to the RSC rating.
 A sticker on the door that says “Fire Certified” or “Fire Tested” really means nothing.
 Unless it says “UL-Class 72 350-X”, it is not a certified fireproof safe.
 The fire rating and tests are created and conducted by the manufacturers.
 They basically create a test that they can pass then put a sticker on the door that says certified fire resistant.

 See “Your gun safe is NOT fireproof!
 Just ask any fire chief”.

 Early gun safes were designed for basic Winchesters.
 Rifles of the day were simple compact with iron sights.
 There have been many changes since then.
-In recent years, we have seen great advances in rifle, shotgun and optics technology.
-The modern sporting rifle (AR15) is the top selling rifle in America.
+In recent years, we have seen great advances in rifle, shotgun, and optics technology.
+The modern sporting rifle (AR15) is the top-selling rifle in America.
 These new firearms do not fit into the old gun safe interior designs.
 The industry has had many years to adapt, but they haven’t.

 The gun safe industry has not changed interior design one bit.
 Why are they so slow and hesitant to adapt?